miteshgupta07/CRUD-App/README.md

 - **Flask Framework:** Utilizes Flask to create a lightweight and scalable web application.
 - **SQLAlchemy:** Integrates SQLAlchemy for easy database management and interaction.
 - **Jinja2 Templating:** Implements Jinja2 templating for dynamic HTML rendering.

+## Prerequisites
+- Python 3.8
+- Dependencies List

+  - **Flask**
+     - Install: `pip install Flask`
+     - Purpose: Used for building web applications and serving the application in a server environment.

+  - **Flask-SQLAlchemy**
+     - Install: `pip install Flask-SQLAlchemy`
+     - Purpose: An extension for Flask that adds SQLAlchemy support to your application for managing databases.

 ## Acknowledgements

 - **Flask Framework:** Gratitude to the Flask developers and community for creating a robust web framework.

 - **SQLAlchemy:** Special thanks to the SQLAlchemy team for providing a powerful and flexible ORM.
+-
 ## Contact
 Email : mgmiteshgupta134@gmail.com